-The 55-acre campus, one of the most attractive in North Dakota, is bordered on the south by a forested hillside and on the north by the Sheyenne River.
+The 55-acre campus is bordered on the south by a forested hillside and on the north by the Sheyenne River.
 Campus architecture features a graceful blend of historic and modern buildings.
-The entire campus is listed on the National Register of Historic Places as a Historic District.
-VCSU is accredited by the Higher Learning Commission (HLC), the National Council for the Accreditation of Teacher Education (NCATE), the Commission on Accreditation of Athletic Training Education (CAATE), and the National Association of Schools of Music (NASM).
+The central campus is listed on the National Register of Historic Places as a Historic District, and in May 2017, BuzzFeed named VCSU’s campus the most beautiful college campus in North Dakota.

 The university is located in the southeastern part of the state in the city from which the institution takes its name.
-Valley City has a population of approximately 6,500 and is located 60 miles west of Fargo on Interstate 94, making the campus easily accessible both from the east and west.
-The location of the community lends itself to cultural and recreational activities, and the newly constructed Gaukler Family Wellness Center offers a variety of services to members.
+Valley City has a population of approximately 6,500 and is located 58 miles west of Fargo on Interstate 94, making the campus easily accessible both from the east and west.
+Valley City was named Expedia’s “Most Beautiful Town” in North Dakota in March 2017.